Antisemitism in Islam: Literature

 According to Lewis, the outstanding characteristic of the classical Islamic view of Jews is their unimportance.
 The religious, philosophical, and literary Islamic writings tended to ignore Jews and focused more on Christianity.
-Although the Jews received little praise or even respect and were sometimes blamed for various misdeeds, there were no fears of Jewish conspiracy and domination, nor any charges of diabolic evil, nor accusations of poisoning the wells nor spreading the plague nor were they even accused of engaging in blood libels until Ottomans learned the concept from their Greek subjects in the 15th century.
+Although Jews received little praise and faced blame and accusations like blood libels, there were no fears of conspiracy, domination, or evil, nor charges of poisoning wells, spreading plague, or engaging in blood libels until the Ottomans adopted these concepts from their Greek subjects in the 15th century.

-Poliakov writes that various examples of medieval Muslim literature portray Judaism as an exemplary pinnacle of faith, and Israel being destined by this virtue.
-He quotes stories from The Book of One Thousand and One Nights that portray Jews as pious, virtuous and devoted to God, and seem to borrow plots from midrashim.
+Poliakov writes that various examples of medieval Muslim literature portray Judaism as an exemplary pinnacle of faith, and Israel as being destined by this virtue.
+He quotes stories from The Book of One Thousand and One Nights that portray Jews as pious, virtuous, and devoted to God, and seems to borrow plots from the Midrash.
 However, Poliakov writes that treatment of Jews in Muslim literature varies, and the tales are meant for pure entertainment, with no didactic aim.

-After Ibn Nagraela, a Jew, attacked the Quran by alleging various contradictions in it, Ibn Hazm, a Moor, criticized him furiously.
-Ibn Hazm wrote that Ibn Nagraela was "filled with hatred" and "conceited in his vile soul".
+After Samuel ibn Naghrillah, a Jew, attacked the Quran by alleging various contradictions in it, Ibn Hazm, a Moor, criticized him furiously.
+Ibn Hazm wrote that Ibn Naghrillah was "filled with hatred" and "conceited in his vile soul".

-According to Schweitzer and Perry, some literature during the 10th and 11th century "made Jews out to be untrustworthy, treacherous oppressors, and exploiters of Muslims".
-This propaganda sometimes even resulted in outbreaks of violence against the Jews.
-An 11th-century Moorish poem describes Jews as "a criminal people" and blames them for causing social decay, betraying Muslims and poisoning food and water.
+According to Schweitzer and Perry, some literature during the 10th and 11th centuries "made Jews out to be untrustworthy, treacherous oppressors, and exploiters of Muslims".
+This propaganda sometimes even resulted in outbreaks of violence against Jews.
+An 11th-century Moorish poem describes Jews as "a criminal people" and blames them for causing social decay, betraying Muslims, and poisoning food and water.

-Martin Kramer writes that in Islamic tradition, in striking contrast with the Christian concept of the eternal Jew, the contemporary Jews were not presented as archetypes—as the embodiment of Jews in all times and places.
+Martin Kramer writes that in Islamic tradition, in striking contrast with the antisemitic Christian concept of the 'eternal Jew', contemporary Jews were not presented as archetypes—as the embodiment of Jews in all times and places.